gmaggiotti/mouse-speed/README.md

 # mouse-speed
-shell script to set up mouse speed in ubuntu linux 15.x and above
+shell script to setup mouse speed in ubuntu linux 15.x and above